-The Extra Help program is open to Medicare Beneficiaries in all 50 states and the District of Columbia.
-Depending on a Medicare beneficiary’s financial status, there are three different levels of Extra Help available.
-Those with lower income and fewer resources get the most financial assistance through this program.
+The Extra Help program is open to Medicare beneficiaries in all 50 states and the District of Columbia.
+Depending on a senior’s financial status, there are different Medicare Extra Help levels available.

 Not all cash payments a beneficiary receives count toward the Extra Help income limit.
 For example, Supplemental Nutrition Assistance Program (SNAP) benefits, housing assistance, home energy assistance, and assistance from others to help the beneficiary pay household expenses are not considered income.

-Costs Under Extra Help
+Out-of-Pocket Costs With Extra Help

-This may seem affordable but remember that many of these plans feature a deductible that must be met before coverage kicks in.
-The highest deducible that a plan can charge in 2018 is $450.
-In addition to these costs, copayments and coinsurance on individual prescriptions can get very pricy for some seniors, especially those who take several medications and those who take drugs that fall into more expensive brand name and specialty tiers.
+This may seem affordable, but remember that many of these plans feature a deductible that must be met before coverage kicks in.
+The highest deducible that a plan can charge in 2021 is $445.
+In addition to these costs, copayments and coinsurance for filling prescriptions can get very pricy for some seniors, especially those who take several medications and those who take drugs that fall into more expensive brand name and specialty tiers.

 Costs for Covered Generic Drugs